|Dependencies||Apache HTTP Server 2.2 > Web Station, MariaDB 10, PHP 7.3|

 In Package Center, select the WordPress package.

-Click on the Install button, select a Volume if multiple Volumes exist on your NAS.
+Click the Install button and select a Volume if multiple Volumes exist on your NAS.

 All packages that this WordPress package depends on are installed first.

 During installation, you set up WordPress with the MariaDB database.
 First, you provide the password for the database root account.
 In the next step, you tell the name of the WordPress database (default: wordpress) and the user that WordPress will use to access that database (default: wordpress_user).

 After installation, you run the WordPress installer itself.
 This is a PHP script (install.php) where you tell what the site’s name is, the first user and administrator for the site, and its email address.

 There is no logging or notification in WordPress.

 Stop and run

 From Package Center, select the WordPress package.
 Select Stop from the drop-down list to stop the service, or click Run to start it again.

 From Package Center, select the WordPress package.
 Select Uninstall from the drop-down list to uninstall the service and application.